-- New or improved reliability, or
+- New or improved reliability

 - New or improved quality

-2. The Technical Uncertainty Test — The law says you have to be “endeavoring to discover information that was uncertain at the outset.”
+Step 2.
+The Technical Uncertainty Test — The law says you have to be “endeavoring to discover information that was uncertain at the outset.”
 In other words, there has to be a risk.
-However, not any kind of risk – not business, marketing or financial risk.
+However, not any kind of risk – not business, marketing, or financial risk.
 TECHNICAL risk.
 We’ll talk more about the word “technical” in the third test.
-For this test, though, case law has further defined that there are really only three types of technical uncertainty:
+For this test, though, case law has further defined that there are only three types of technical uncertainty:

 - Uncertainty in your Capability – for instance, at the beginning of the Business Component (project), you weren’t sure you’d be successful in the objective.

 - Uncertainty in the Appropriate or Final Design – If you know you can get there (capability), and you know how you’re going to get there (research method), but at the beginning, you’re not exactly sure what the final design will look like, you have Technical Uncertainty.
-Activities must be intended to eliminate the uncertainty of the development of a new or improved product, process, technique, software, formulation, or invention.
-In other words, this means you are trying to “push past” any barriers that might stop you from achieving your end result.
+Activities must intend to eliminate the uncertainty of the development of a new or improved product, process, technique, software, formulation, or invention.
+In other words, this means you are trying to “push past” any barriers that might stop you from achieving your result.

 - Physical Science

 - Computer Science (our favorite).
 Activities must rely on hard science.
 Examples of sciences include engineering, environmental/life sciences, software, and manufacturing/design.

 Step 4.
 The Process of Experimentation — activities include trial and error or evaluation of solutions while attempting to reach a result.
 Experiments don’t necessarily need to succeed.
 The IRS deems “failed” experiments as qualified.